Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

 * ``PIPE_CAP_COMPUTE_GRID_INFO_LAST_BLOCK``: Whether pipe_grid_info::last_block
   is implemented by the driver.
 See struct pipe_grid_info for more details.
 * ``PIPE_CAP_COMPUTE_SHADER_DERIVATIVE``: True if the driver supports derivatives (and texture lookups with implicit derivatives) in compute shaders.
+* ``PIPE_CAP_TGSI_SKIP_SHRINK_IO_ARRAYS``:  Whether the TGSI pass to shrink IO arrays should be skipped and enforce keeping the declared array sizes instead.
+  A driver might rely on the input mapping that was defined with the original GLSL code.

 .. _pipe_capf: